Your fact-checking cheat sheet for Trump’s immigration address

 Plus, Customs and Border Protection reports just over 20,000 family units – not minors – were apprehended at the southern border in both November and December 2018.
 A family unit is defined by CPB as a minor apprehended with at least one family member.

-–The immigration court backlog is nearly 800,000 cases.
+— The immigration court backlog is nearly 800,000 cases.

 There are 775,510 pending immigration cases in the United States as of November 2018, according to Syracuse University’s Transactional Records Access Clearinghouse (TRAC).
 That’s a record high and an increase from 735,739 in fiscal year 2018 and 594,959 in fiscal year 2019.
 The problem has been exacerbated in recent weeks because the government shutdown has closed the immigration courts.